jettro/semi-website/_documentation/weaviate/current/get-started/install.md

 2. Download [the files located in this folder](https://github.com/semi-technologies/weaviate/blob/{{ site.weaviate_version }}/docker-compose/runtime).
 3. Run `docker-compose up` in the same location you've downloaded the files.

-The output of the above setup is quite verbose, you can also run the above command with Weaviate related logs only;
+The output of the above setup is quite verbose, you can also run the above command with Weaviate related logs only:

 ## Kubernetes